2026 Los Angeles mayoral election

-The 2026 Los Angeles mayoral election will be held on June 2, 2026, to elect the mayor of Los Angeles, California.
-If no candidate receives a majority of the vote, a runoff election will be held on November 3, 2026.
+The 2026 Los Angeles mayoral election will be held on November 3, 2026 to elect the mayor of Los Angeles, California.
+A nonpartisan top-two primary was held on June 2, 2026.
 Incumbent mayor Karen Bass announced her re-election bid in July 2024.
+In the June 8 primary, Bass and city councilmember Nithya Raman advanced to the general election.